-Not all UW System institutions maintain a fleet of vehicles for traveler use.
-As such, requirements for mandatory use of fleet vehicles will be determined by the institution’s appointing authority or designee.
+Not all University institutions maintain a fleet of vehicles for traveler use.
+As such, requirements for mandatory use of fleet vehicles will be determined by the institution’s Appointing Authority or designee.
 Institutions that operate a fleet will be responsible for determining the method for verifying availability of fleet vehicles for the purposes of assigning the appropriate reimbursement rate.
 Institutions will determine the “breakeven” mileage threshold for requiring fleet use and any documentation requirement for reimbursement.
 When fleet vehicles are not available, the standard rate for the mode of transportation will be paid to the traveler for business mileage incurred.

 F. Reimbursement Rates

 Individuals are reimbursed for use of personal vehicles (including motorcycles) in accordance with reimbursement rates published by the Office of Finance.